Category: Social Media Safety

 How to Post Pictures Safely Online

-Whether you’re posting a selfie or a photo of your friends, here’s a simple guide to help you share your pics with confidence and security.
-Being aware of each photo platform matters asa well.
+Whether you’re posting a selfie, a photo of a family event, or a photo of your friends, here’s a simple guide to help you share your pics with confidence and security.
+Being aware of each photo platform matters as well.

 Choose Your Platform Wisely